CHEESY STUFFED ITALIAN SAUSAGES

 WHAT’S A GOOD SIDE DISH WITH SAUSAGE?

-Ah, these cheesy Stuffed Italian Sausages are good with so many things!
-To keep things on the Italian side, I like serving them up with some sort of pasta or spaghetti squash.
-To keep things a little on the lighter side, a salad, roasted veggies or potatoes all make great options.
+Ah, these cheesy stuffed Italian sausages are good with so many things!
+To keep things on the Italian side, I like serving them up with some sort of pasta like this simple spaghetti aglio e olio or spaghetti squash.
+To keep things a little on the lighter side, a salad, roasted veggies, or potatoes all make great options.

 CAN I MAKE THIS STUFFED SAUSAGES RECIPE IN ADVANCE?